joinpursuit/AC_4_Web/units/fundamentals/lessons/functions/functions_update.md

 * The opening curly brace, { , indicates the start of the function.
 The closing curly brace, } , indicates the end of the function.

 * Between the braces, is the code that makes up the function. **return** is the result (what we get back) after we've called the function.
 If there is no __return__ statement, the function will return `undefined`.
 Once something is __returned__ from a function, the function has ended.
-This means, that even if there is code after the return statment, it will not be reached.
+This means, that even if there is code after the return statement, it will not be reached.
 The code `sayHello()` will then be replaced by the value that was returned by the function.
 As far as `console.log` is concerned, what is being passed to it is the value `"Hello"`.
 It knows nothing about `sayHello`.